 Debian Project News - July 16th, 2022

-Welcome to this year's tenth issue of DPN, the newsletter for the Debian community.
-Topics covered in this issue include:
+Welcome to this year's first issue of DPN, the newsletter for the Debian community.

 - Important Debian Security Advisories

 - News on Debian LTS